 Learn what works in today’s job search marketplace.
-In this class, led by Don Weintraub, a recruiter for 15 years and now head of ExecuNet’s career strategists group.
-Don and his team work with members on an individual basis to find their next career opportunity and reach their career goals.
+ExecuNet’s team of career strategists work with our members on an individual basis to find their next career opportunity and reach their career goals.
 All of our coaches have senior level executive experience and extensive experience in all things related to navigating the executive job market.

 The first thing today’s job seeker should understand is that an effective job search strategy has push and pull components; working the job boards at the executive level is not an effective primary approach.
 One needs to have an active network and personal marketing materials that will pull in new opportunities.
-According to Weintraub, more often than not, job seekers become their own worst enemy by assuming:
+More often than not, according to our strategists, job seekers become their own worst enemy by assuming: